Preta Gil: Acting and television career

 Alongside her musical career, Gil also explored acting and television presenting.
 In 2006, she starred in the musical Um Homem Chamado Lee and appeared in several television shows, including Os Mutantes (2007) and As Cariocas (2010).
 She also co-created and hosted the talk show Caixa Preta (2004), which addressed issues of race, gender, and empowerment in Brazilian society.

 Gil's foray into television allowed her to further develop her public persona as a champion of social causes, particularly those affecting the Black and LGBTQIA+ communities.
 She used her platform to speak out about issues such as abortion rights and racial equality, often drawing on her own experiences as a Black woman in Brazil's entertainment industry.

 Personal life

 In July 2020, Gil came out as pansexual.
 She made her sapphic relationships public as well, expressing she had been bisexual since birth, and that she was proud to be "black, fat and bi", and proud of her father also being bisexual.
 Gil already positioned against conservatism and reactionarism in Brazil.

 Gil married actor Otávio Müller in 1994 and had a son, Francisco Gil, but the relationship ended in divorce in 1995.
 She later married Rodrigo Godoy in 2015, but that marriage broke down in 2023.
 In August 2024, she released an autobiography titled Preta Gil: Os Primeiros 50, in which herself detailed her life story, including personal challenges such as her struggle against cancer and her disturbed divorce.

+Preta Gil's life and career are depicted in the 2026 documentary film Preta Gil - Eu Não Ando Só.
+She is also depicted in the 2026 Globoplay television documentary Meu Nome é Preta.